What is PASS?

 Can I purchase Microsoft Office and other software as a discount?

-Do distance learners student representatives?
+Do distance learners have student representatives?

 The University of Wisconsin-Platteville has a virtual Student Advisory Board